World Athletics opens door for 'innovative' formats at Olympics

 “I would like to understand how this could be better than the traditional format?”

-After falling foul of coronavirus, the 2020 Olympics in Tokyo will now start in July 2021 with the world championships in Eugene, Oregon pushed back to 2022.
+After falling foul of the novel coronavirus the 2020 Olympics in Tokyo will now start in July 2021, with the World Championships in Eugene, Oregon, pushed back to 2022.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login